technologiesubtile/LISN/README.md

 ![eevblog_cispr_lisn_schematics](https://github.com/user-attachments/assets/2d3cc524-24a0-46f3-85c0-db89c3493d5f)

 Here is the schematics of a LISN that is quite standard, it is sold as Tekbox and the schematics and even the gerber files of the layout are published on the manufacturers website.
 It is a 5 µH, 50 Ohm version for voltage < 200 V and current < 10 A. This can be used to check compliance with standards such as CISPR25 for automotive applications.
-It furthermore requires a spectrum analyzer to be connected to its coax output and to measure the spectrum from 150 kHz to 100 MHz, and to make sure it stays below the tolerable curve.
+It furthermore requires a spectrum analyzer to be connected to its coax output and to measure the spectrum from 150 kHz to 108 MHz, and to make sure it stays below the tolerable curve.

 ![P3151803](https://github.com/user-attachments/assets/8381b36a-c79b-439b-8ef4-f32638255485)

 I redeveloped the layout for a circuit identical to the Tekbox LISN to implement it with through-hole components.

-Commercial units can be quite costly especially the ones for 230 VAC line voltage that usually feature an isolation transformer.
+Commercial units can be quite costly especially the ones for 230 VAC line voltage that also require an isolation transformer.

 Now we do some measurements of its output impedance with the NanoVNA.
 To give an idea what it should look like, here the curves for the upper and lower limits, copied screenshot from EEVblog, and in the middle, a LISN used by Dave in his youtube video.